 Know it's us when you log in

-- Before you enter any details, look out for the genuine address of our Online Card Services site, starting with: https://www.bankcardservices.co.uk/.
+- Before you enter any details, look out for the genuine address of Online Card Services, starting with: https://online.mbna.co.uk/personal/logon/login.

-- If you’re on a secure site, click the padlock symbol on your browser to view that site’s certificate.
+- If you’re on a secure site, click the padlock symbol on your browser to view the site’s certificate.

 Check the address

 - The address used by a counterfeit site may be very similar to our genuine website addresses.
 Look closely for spelling differences or the use of symbols, e.g. www.mdna.co.uk, firstname.lastname@example.org or www.verify-mbna.co.uk.

 - Hidden addresses - rest your cursor over a link in an email (but don't click on it) and a box will pop up showing you the link destination - do you recognise it as a legitimate address?
 If not, it might mean the sender’s got something to hide.

 How to protect yourself